JustADev06/WGEIE-GameEngine/README.md

 If it compiles first try, that’s a bug.

 ## **Why does this exist?**
--To learn engine dev
+- To learn engine dev
--To mess around
+- To mess around
--To do cursed stuff in C++
+- To do cursed stuff in C++
--To over-engineer tiny problems
+- To over-engineer tiny problems
--Because Unreal is too big, some has to overthrone it, and Unity is… Unity
+- Because Unreal is too big, someone has to overthrone it, and Unity is well… Unity

 (Note: ChatGPT is a good writer, and funny too sometimes)